signature-opensource/CK-DeviceModel/README.md

   {
   }
 ```
-- The device's configuration.
+- The device's configuration: its name MUST end with `Configuration`.
 The `DoCheckValid` method is optional.

 ```csharp
   public class CameraConfiguration : DeviceConfiguration